Kawānanakoa, 'last Hawaiian princess' dies at 96

 James Campbell, her great-grandfather, was an Irish businessman who made his fortune as a sugar plantation owner and one of Hawaii’s largest landowners.

+Their daughter Lydia Kamaka‘eha Liliu‘okulani Kawānanakoa Morris had Abigail with her husband William Jeremiah Ellerbrock.

-After the prince died, his widow adopted young Abigail, which strengthened her claim to a princess title.
+After the prince died, his widow adopted their grandchild, the young Abigail, which strengthened her claim to a princess title.
 She acknowledged in an interview with Honolulu Magazine in 2021 that had the monarchy survived, her cousin Edward Kawānanakoa would be in line to be the ruler, not her.

 “Of course, I would be the power behind the throne, there’s no question about that,” she joked.